 This dosing information is anecdotal in nature and is based on past human trials that were not conducted in a controlled fashion.
 No information exists in the scientific literature for the best dosages for weight loss.)

-DNP is not currently recommended for safe use at any dosage level.
+DNP is not currently recommended for safe use at any dosage level by the FDA.

 Can DNP kill you?
 Yes, DNP in high doses can cause hyperthermia, or overheating, which can literally cook you from the inside.